-Managing Multiple Channels of Communication for a Better Customer Journey
+Managing Multiple Channels of Communication for a Better Customer Journey10 March 2017

 The typical customer journey has changed a lot over the past two decades, with the rapid rise of online business meaning that companies are now engaging with their customers through more channels than ever before.
 Although more than 90% of customers requesting additive manufacturing services still prefer to pick up the phone and speak to a real human being, more and more prefer the speed and convenience of ordering online.
 It’s therefore vital to understand these different channels of business and incorporate them into a single, integrated customer experience strategy.
 This will ensure each project is managed smoothly, consistently and in line with the customer’s expectations.

 Let’s look at the different project stages that need to be considered…

 Whether it’s a new customer or a well-established one, the first point of contact at the beginning of a project should be as easy as possible, regardless of which channel of communication is used.
 It’s therefore important to have systems in place to receive requests through multiple channels, including phone, email, in person, or through your website.

 Making project initiations as easy as possible in this way can help generate new streams of business and also turn first-time customers into loyal, repeat ones.

 Thanks to the internet, business now moves faster than ever before.
 This emphasis on speedy communication and service delivery has had a tangible impact on offline business, with customers expecting faster results than ever before, from the point of initiation through to the final delivery of their part.
 A robust system for generating quotations from the submitted project data therefore needs to be established.